The Dictators: 2010s

-Kempner and the rest of The Del-Lords re-united in early 2010 for a successful tour of Spain.
-They are currently working on an album of all new material.
-Kempner's first solo album, Tenement Angels, was released on March 1, 2011 on GB Music.
+Kempner and the rest of The Del-Lords re-united in early 2010 for a successful tour of Spain and began working on an album of all new material.
+Kempner's first solo album, Tenement Angels, was released on March 1, 2011, on GB Music.
 The release is on CD (remastered with a bonus track) and on vinyl.
 The LP is a limited edition on 500, and comes with a digital download and a hand signed poster by Kempner.

 Manitoba, Ross the Boss, Dean Rispler (ex-Murphys Law), JP Paterson, and Daniel Rey formed Manitoba in January 2012.
 In April 2013, the band changed its name to The Dictators NYC.
 A single "Supply and Demand," composed by Boss, Manitoba, and Manitoba's son Jake, and backed with a live version of the MC5's "Kick Out the Jams," was released in November 2015.
 In July 2017, it was announced that the band name would be changed back to Manitoba, "due to legal threats by ex-bandmates, Andy Shernoff and Scott Kempner".
 In December of that year the band announced it had broken up.